simbadSid/asynchronousIoHpc_benchmark/README.md

 Each pattern is implemented in the directory src/unitPerformanceAssess and extends the C++ class "Worker".
 Each implementation has a specific "Compute method".
 It also has a specific "save" method that allows to write in a given file (using different AIO implementations).</br>
 A main programs (file src/main.cc) allows to run one of this pattern in a loop after fixing the benchmark parameters (using the command line). </br>
-Each implemented pattern may be generated from the root directory using the commend: "make pattern_<pattern name>" Then the pattern may be tested using the command.</br>
+Each implemented pattern may be generated from the trunk directory using the commend: "make pattern_<pattern name>" Then the pattern may be tested using the command.</br>
 "./pattern_<patter name> [optional parameters]" </br>
 The different parameters may be see by using the option "-help".